ReKey Country Contacts

 Canada, Mexico and Japan have stated their intent to join the TPP negotiations.

 The United States is a large supplier of computer and electronic products, chemicals and transportation equipment to Japan.
 It is also one of the largest U.S. foreign markets for agricultural products.
 U.S. exports to Japan were over $65 billion in 2013, making it the fourth largest export destination for the U.S. Imports from Japan to the United States were $138.5 billion, with transportation equipment accounting for 42.4 percent.
-According to the most recent figures, U.S. direct investment to Japan totaled $116.5 billion, largely in financial, software and Internet services.
-Foreign direct investment from Japan into the United States was $289.5 billion.
+According to the most recent figures, U.S. direct investment to Japan totaled $134 billion in 2012, largely in financial, software and Internet services.
+Foreign direct investment from Japan into the United States was more than $308 billion.